bcgsc/HLAminer/readme.md

 ## HLAminer (c) 2011-present

-### Manual Reference Pages – HLAminer - Derivation of HLA (Human Leukocyte Antigen) class I and II predictions from shotgun sequence datasets
+### Manual Reference Pages – HLAminer - Derivation of HLA (Human Leukocyte Antigen) class I and II predictions from DNA/RNA sequencing datasets
 * This manual assumes that you have a working knowledge of unix, and some shell and perl scripting experience

 ### NAME